Monday, October 07, 2024

 A Different Life

 Today son #4 is 18 years old and I have no minor children.
 Since 1988 I have had, at least, one child under the age of majority.
 Son #1 died more than 10 years ago.
-Son #2 is missing.
-I do not know where he is but I love him.
+Son #2 is living his own life in Arizona.
 Son #3 is a sailor aboard a submarine somehwere in the south Pacific, son #4 is a college student here in San Jose, California.
 From the time they were born I had one mission: Keep them out of Hell and keep them out of prison.
 I do not know if I was sufccessful but I tried.
 All I can do now is pray.

 Sunday, August 13, 2023